I’ve had a couple of instances in the past few days that have reminded me of the importance of perspective.

 But as this is supposed to be a quick tip, I’ll try not get too off into the weeds.

-If you want more info on your fascia, what it is, and how to keep it functioning properly stay tuned for the little things course.
-Because I’ll be covering it in much more depth in one of the units that will be coming soon.
+If you want more info on your fascia, what it is, and how to keep it functioning properly, check out the little things course.

 In the meantime, trust me when I say that everything in your body is connected.